fredericrous/git-templates/README.md

 # └ opposite of add:
 ```

-## OPT Out
+## Opt Out

 - If you encounter an issue with one of the hooks when you run the `push` command, you can temporarily
 bypass the hooks with the option `--no-verify`.
+This flag also works on the pre-commit hook.
 - If you like having the warning but would prefer the commit or push not to fail, replace the line `exit $EXIT_CODE` in `pre-commit` and `pre-push` by `break` or just remove the line.
 - You can disable the hooks any time by removing the files in `.git/hooks/`.

-## Other idea of hook not implemented
+## Other ideas of hook not implemented

-- post-commit: tag automatically when package version has been incremented
+- post-commit: tag automatically when package version has been incremented (might be armful depending on your CD workflow)
 - pre-commit: lint more languages
 - pre-commit: check other languages Gemfile.lock, Pipfile.lock, Cargo.lock, composer.lock
 - pre-commit: check you are commiting with the usual gpg key (could be slow)
 - pre-push: check branch pattern for jira id
-- prepare-commit-msg: extract kanbanize or jira id from branch name and prepare a commit msg with a footer Issues: (#id)? < id >
-- pre-push: prevent force push to a remote branch that has a different name
+- pre-push: prevent force push to a remote branch that has a different name (amolst impossible?)
 - commit-msg: commit msg alias. exemple: "."="(prev prefix): more on $(previous commit msg)"
-- commit-msg: force user to put a description that is more than 5 words
+- commit-msg: force user to put a description that contains more than 3 words and a body that contains more than 5 words

 Note: Functionallities that are covered by gitattributes and gitignore shouldn't be implemented as hooks.